-If you are the freeholder, leaseholder or occupier of a property which has a Premises Licence in accordance with the Licensing Act 2003, then you may notify the Licensing Authority of your interest in the property.
-We will then advise you when a licensing application is received in respect of the property.
+If you're the freeholder, leaseholder or occupier of a property which has a premises licence in accordance with the Licensing Act 2003, you may want to tell us of your interest in the property.
+We'll then tell you when we receive a licensing application for the property.

 It's not a legal requirement for you to tell us about your interest in the property.